mojodojodev/mojodojo.dev/general/mojo_team_answers.md

 ## Standard Python

 ### Compatibility
+The end goal of Mojo is to be a proper superset of Python.
+That's not what Mojo is today, but that's what it is designed to become and that is what we're working towards.

 All Mojo code is compiled by the mojo compiler, including code that happens to be syntactically identical (by design) to Python.
 The CPython implementation comes in when you import a CPython module into an object.
-That is exactly a CPython object with exactly the same runtime representation, and uses the CPython interpreter to implement support for it.

-(using the PyCall and PyAddRef etc apis under the hood)
+That is exactly a CPython object with exactly the same runtime representation, and uses the CPython interpreter to implement support for it, by using the PyCall and PyAddRef etc apis under the hood.

 [Plz check out this for an example](https://docs.modular.com/mojo/notebooks/Mandelbrot.html)